Having a baby? Learn which baby products would make a great gift for your little one and the baby registry items you won’t need.

-Creating the perfect list of baby items starts with all the necessary gadgets.
+Creating the perfect list of baby items starts with thinking of the baby registry must haves.
 For some first-time parents, the number of products out on the market will make you feel overwhelmed.

 The truth is, you don’t need most of it.